apache/druid/docs/querying/sql-functions.md

 <details><summary>Examples</summary>

-The following example returns a string representing the UI type based on the value of `agent_category` from the `kttm` datasource.
+The following example returns a UI type based on the value of `agent_category` from the `kttm` datasource.

 ```sql
 SELECT "agent_category" AS "device_type",